British Values

 Ofsted defines British Values as:

 At MMK we actively embrace and encourage these values, which are enshrined in our ethos and vision.
-Indeed British Values continues to be one of the key pillars of our School Improvement Plan.
+Indeed British Values continues to be one of the key pillars of all that happens within our school.

 Here are just a few examples of specific activities and initiatives that demonstrate how we do that:

 Elections: In previous years the school has held mock elections to coincide with those taking place on the national stage.
 MMK elections are always lively, interesting and vibrant events, much like the national ones!!
-We have also had the pleasure of hosting a number of MPs who have come to visit us, including the school’s local MP, Matthew Offord, as well as William Hague.
+We have also had the pleasure of hosting a number of MPs who have come to visit us, including the school’s local MP and local councillors.

 Each Friday at Kabbalat Shabbat, the Tzedakah monitors talk about the charity we are raising money for and we discuss the chosen charity in the school newsletter.
 In the summer term, Year 6 do a specific charity project in groups.